-- 1. The City Council can approve the Master Plan Amendment for Ringgenberg Park Subdivision Bobcat Drive Apartments Outlot A. - 2.
-The City Council can approve the Master Plan Amendment with alternate conditions or modifications. - 3.
-The City Council can deny of the Master Plan Amendment if it finds that the proposal is not consistent with City standards or policies. - 4.
+- 1. The Planning and Zoning Commission can recommend approval the Master Plan Amendment for Ringgenberg Park Subdivision Bobcat Drive Apartments Outlot A, subject to the resolution of the open space and private street issues. - 2.
+The Planning Commission can recommend approval the Master Plan Amendment with conditions or modifications. - 3.
+The Planning Commission can recommend denial of the Master Plan Amendment if it finds that the proposal is not consistent with City standards or policies. - 4.
 Action on this request can be postponed and referred back to City staff and/or the applicant for additional information.

-MANAGER'S RECOMMENDED ACTION:
+RECOMMENDED ACTION:

-The developer proposes thirteen single-family attached homes which they believe are compatible with the surroundings and create additional needed housing opportunities.
+The developer proposes a mix of twelve small apartments and six single-family attached homes which they believe are compatible with the surroundings and create additional needed housing opportunities.
 The tradeoffs for allowing development on Outlot A at this time is the transfer of open space off-site from the Bobcat Drive area and the configuration of site with an internal orientation to Bobcat Drive as a private street.

-The overall intensity of development for 13 additional homes does not impact the stormwater facilities that are already in place or the public infrastructure that is in place to serve the area.
-In terms of appearance, the buildings are generally compatible with their two-story building heights and configurations for each home that is consistent with the surrounding uses.
+The overall intensity of development for 18 additional homes does not impact the stormwater facilities that are already in place or the public infrastructure that is in place to serve the area.
+In terms of appearance, the buildings are generally compatible with their two and three-story building heights and configurations with covered parking for each home that is consistent with the surrounding uses.
 The buildings are situated internally to the site and are unlikely to be visible from the abutting single-family home neighborhoods that were concerned about the design of the site previously.
-The site does line the south boundary of the Ray Ringgenberg homestead that is zoned RL.
+The site does line the south boundary of the Ray Ringgenberg homestead that is zoned FS-RL.
 A formal review of the building design and layout will be part of a subsequent Major Site Development Plan and Preliminary Plat.

 The primary decision needed for this project to move forward is if to allow for the site to utilize the common open space of the Ringgenberg PRD, if the developer is able to secure an interest with the current HOA.
 The main common space feature would be accessed via Cedar Lane and is just over a 1⁄4 of a mile from Outlot A. The developer understands the need for an agreement for this proposal to proceed, but has not yet secured permission from the HOA.
-This agreement will need to be secured prior to the final platting of Outlot A to a developable lot.
 The location of common space is still a zoning issue, regardless of a HOA agreement, to be approved by the City.
 Functionally, the larger amenity space of the Ringgenberg PRD is more desirable than the small unplanned areas of the Bobcat Apartments.
 However, the change of Outlot A from open space does affect the openness and feel of the internal area of the project that is intended to be a suburban medium intensity design.
 The remaining landscaped areas will all appear as yard areas around buildings and do not provide a "usable space" component for the overall site as much of the area was originally designed as perimeter buffering.

 The second issue is orientation of the project as an internal site.
-Staff believes that because of the orientation and location in the center of multi-family site, the proposed homes will in all likelihood not be owner occupied for a majority of units and should be considered more as investment properties for rental housing with the proposed configuration.
+The proposed homes create a somewhat secluded space in their relationship to the other multi-family buildings in the area.
+Staff believes that because of the orientation and location in the center of multi-family site, the proposed homes will in all likelihood not be owner occupied for a majority of units and should be considered more as rental housing choices with the proposed configuration.